mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 ### Common Approach

-Looking through existing source of what is called "OOP-style code" you most commonly find design evolving about two basic principles:
+Looking through existing source of what is called "OOP-style code" you most commonly find design revolving about two basic principles:

 1. Defining reused code in base class methods
 2. Tweaking behavior by overriding some of those methods